-The Department submitted a Notice of Proposed Rule to Division of Financial Management July 2, 2024 for publication in the August 7, 2024 Administrative Bulletin.
+The Department submitted a Notice of Proposed Rule to Division of Financial Management (DFM) on July 2, 2024 for publication in the August 7, 2024 Administrative Bulletin (Attachment 2).
 A public hearing on the proposed rule was held on August 15, 2024.
 There were three public participants in attendance via Zoom, six employees from Idaho Department of Lands, and one Deputy Attorney General.
 No oral or written comments were received during the meeting.
-The written comment period ends on August 28, 2024.
+The written comment period ended on August 28, 2024 and no written comments were received.